-DPD's Small Business Advocacy division is tracking all available resources from the public, private and nonprofit sectors that can help Chicago entrepreneurs re-open following the recent civil unrest and the ongoing public health crisis.
-Program questions can be directed to Deputy Commissioner Mary O'Connor at firstname.lastname@example.org.
+DPD's Small Business Advocacy division is tracking all available resources from the public, private and nonprofit sectors that can help Chicago entrepreneurs re-open and grow following recent civil unrest and the ongoing public health crisis.
+Program questions can be directed to Deputy Commissioner Mary O'Connor at email@example.com.

-Applications are now open for the “Together Now” fund launched this month by Mayor Lightfoot to help Chicago small businesses and non-profits that have experienced economic distress due to COVID-19 or recent property damage.
-The application deadline is Monday, June 29.
+The “Together Now” was designed by Mayor Lightfoot to help Chicago small businesses and non-profits that have experienced economic distress due to COVID-19 or recent property damage.

 The $15 million fund is supported by an initial commitment of $10 million from the City of Chicago, a $1 million contribution from Jewel-Osco, and several million dollars in additional private donations.

 The initial round of grants is expected help more than 2,500 small businesses.
-Recipients will be selected through a lottery following the close of the application period on June 29.
+For more information, visit www.chicago.gov/togethernow.

 The City of Chicago's Personal Protective Equiment (PPE) Market provides Chicago's small businesses, community-based organizations, and not-for-profits with transparent pricing and direct access to local PPE suppliers.
 For more information, visit the program's website.

-This new permit has been created specifically for temporary outdoor dining during Phase III.
+This new permit has been created specifically for temporary outdoor dining.

 Existing, fully-licensed restaurants and food establishments may apply to temporarily use streets and private property to extend dining space, where proper social distancing and adherence to public health guidelines are observed.